RJK-Engineering/mpc/mpcmon.md

   - Option: look for snapshots in a specific directory
   - Option: look for `<filename>` in a specific directory

-## To Do

-- display clock time and bookmark time
-- get open file special case: opened more then once
-- remove emtpy dir after moves fail
-- k: add title to bookmark snapshot filename

 ## Actions

 * Monitor (can be enabled/disabled)